ec-europa/europa-component-library/docs/decisions/002-browsers.md

 ```

 - Pro: old browsers are automatically dropped when they're not in the "last X versions" (especially useful for evergreen browsers).
-- Con: some browsers might get dropped.
+- Con: some browsers might get dropped inadvertently.

 Note that it doesn't make sense to use both `last X Chrome versions` and `Chrome > Y` queries in the same configuration.

 ### Alternative 2: dynamic versions

-We can also taget browsers based on their usage statistics
+We can also taget browsers based on their usage statistics.

+Example:

 ```
 > 1%